juxor/afaq/markdown/append43.md

-support for a new form of wage slavery involved granting state appointed _"individual executives dictatorial powers (or 'unlimited' powers)."_ Large- scale industry (_"the foundation of socialism"_) required _"thousands subordinating their will to the will of one,"_ and so the revolution "demands"_ that _"the people **unquestioningly** obey the single will of the leaders of labour."_ Lenin's _"superior forms of labour discipline"_ were simply hyper-developed capitalist forms.
+support for a new form of wage slavery involved granting state appointed _"individual executives dictatorial powers (or 'unlimited' powers)."_ Large- scale industry (_"the foundation of socialism"_) required _"thousands subordinating their will to the will of one,"_ and so the revolution "demands" that _"the people **unquestioningly** obey the single will of the leaders of labour."_ Lenin's _"superior forms of labour discipline"_ were simply hyper- developed capitalist forms.
 The role of workers in production was the same, but with a novel twist, namely _"unquestioning obedience to the orders of individual representatives of the Soviet government during the work."_ [Lenin, **Selected Writings**, vol. 2, p.
 610, p.
 611, p.
 612]

 This simply replaced private capitalism with **state** capitalism. _"In the shops where one-man management (Lenin's own preference) replaced collegial